heinwessels/se-early-spaceships/readme.md

 - Adjusted recipes to allow crafting the basic spaceship parts on Nauvis before reaching space.
 - Many more subtle changes for smoother gameplay.

+# Can you add this to an existing save?

+Yes.
+It's safe to add this to your playthrough regardless of how far you are through the tech tree.

 # Credits

 - The mods this is based on: [Early Spaceship by Messier1071](https://mods.factorio.com/mod/Early-Spaceship) and [No More Rocket Man by aotho](https://mods.factorio.com/mod/SENoMoreRocketMan).